U.S. Embassy Lima, Peru - LMA

 • Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying).

-If you are married: Your original marriage certificate certified by RENIEC.
+If you are married: Your original marriage certificate.
+Peruvian marriage certificates must be certified by RENIEC

-If you are older than 18 years of age: The original police certificates from your country of current residence and all countries in which you lived for more than 12 months.
+If you are older than 18 years of age: Original police certificates from your country of current residence and/or nationality and all countries in which you lived for more than 12 months since age 16.

-IMPORTANT: There are tree (3) Peruvian police certificates that you must provide: Certificado de Antecedentes Policiales, Judiciales, and Penales.
+Note: Applicants presenting Peruvian police certificates must present three documents: Certificados de Antecedentes Policiales, Judiciales, and Penales

 For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.

-If you have ever been convicted of a crime: Court and criminal records, with translation and a photocopy.
+If you have ever been convicted of a crime: Original or certified true copies of court and criminal records.

 Interview Guidelines